anonymous8375/Active-Learning-GCN/README.md

 graph active learning using graph convolutional network (GCN) Code file for the paper:
-"Regional based query in graph active learning"  by Roy Abel and Yoram Louzoun
+"Regional based query in graph active learning"

 ## GCN
 There are 4 models of GCN: